awsdocs/aws-step-functions-developer-guide/doc_source/concepts-nested-workflows.md

 "AWS_STEP_FUNCTIONS_STARTED_BY_EXECUTION_ID.$": "$$.Execution.Id"
 ```

 You can use a special parameter named `AWS_STEP_FUNCTIONS_STARTED_BY_EXECUTION_ID` when you start an execution\.
 If included, this association provides links in the **Step details** section of the Step Functions console\.
 When provided, you can easily trace the executions of your workflows from starting executions to their started workflow executions\.
-Using the previous example, associate the execution ID with the started execution of the `HelloWorld` state machine as follows\.
+Using the previous example, associate the execution ID with the started execution of the `HelloWorld` state machine, as follows\.

 ```
 {